 The trend made us worry about the future of Airbnb.
 We googled a bit just to look at what had happened in June that brought this decrease and discovered that it was probably the war waged over Airbnb by the City of New York.
 It was in June that New York had passed a bill banning short-term rentals of entire homes on Airbnb, a decision that had marked the debut of a legal battle between the two entities.

 But then, we realized, tourism is a seasonal business just like sports, education, or retail.
 It has ups and downs and they all have something to do with holidays and semesters.
-So we checked again, this time looking at a longer period of time and this is what we got:

-What we learned from this graph is that mid-November is generally a bad time of year for Airbnb, and that 2016 has been an overall good year for Airbnb.
+What we learned is that mid-November is generally a bad time of year for Airbnb, and that 2016 has been an overall good year for Airbnb.
 In fact, you can see the increase in searching for Airbnb since 2013.
-The lowest point in each year is in about the same as the the highest point in the previous year.
+The lowest point in each year is in about the same as the highest point in the previous year.
 Those of you with a good eye will be able to see the tiny surge of holidays season towards the end.
 These findings are very good news for Airbnb.